 The motivation of the organization is the love of God and a practical concern for the needs of humanity.
 This is expressed by a spiritual ministry, the purposes of which are to preach the Gospel, disseminate Christian truths, supply basic human necessities, provide personal counseling and undertake the spiritual and moral regeneration and physical rehabilitation of all persons in need who come within its sphere of influence regardless of race, color, creed, sex, and age.

 The Sunshine Home for Girls Mission Statement:

-The Sunshine Home for Girls provides a holistic programme that assists the girls in reaching their full potential through building self-worth and empowerment.
-Through God’s grace and Christian compassion, the girls will return to Antigua society as independent individuals and valued contributors.
+The Sunshine Home for Girls provides a holistic program that assists the girls in reaching their full potential through building self-worth and empowerment.
+Through God’s grace and Christian compassion, the girls will return into the Antiguan society as independent individuals and valued contributors.

 A brief history of The Salvation Army – Sunshine Home for Girls

-Situated in the southern section of Antigua, nine miles form St. John’s, one will find The Salvation Army shine Home for Girls.
+Situated in the southern section of Antigua, nine miles from St. John’s, one will find The Salvation Army shine Home for Girls.

-The Home opened on 27th.
-March 1992, was started to provide a home away from home for girls in need of care and protection.
+The Home opened which on March 27, 1992, was started to provide a home away from home for girls in need of care and protection.

 Major Joycelyn Jonas now Maxam the founder of the home was alarmed at the many young girls who were being physically and sexually abused.

 The situation became so acute that while the Major was able to shelter one young girl only, in her home, she vowed that other girls in a similar plight would receive help and so the search for a suitable property for the Home began.
 Several visits, talks, and letters were done all in an effort to find suitable accommodation.
 After several months the old Johnson’s Point School was identified.